How to Choose a Hidden Camera

 Form Factor

 Start by asking yourself what type of hidden camera fits best into the places you'll be using it most.
 Choose cameras built into alarm clocks, smoke detectors, AC power adapters, coat hooks, stuffed animals, DVD players, and much more.
 When you need to capture covert video (and audio) on the go, check out our huge selection of body worn cameras.
 These cameras are completely disguised as wearable articles, making it possible for you to record covert footage without drawing any attention to the camera itself.
-With a wearable camera, you can record all the action with a ballpoint pen, a baseball cap, a necktie, a pair of eyeglasses, even through the button of any shirt.
-And if you're a do-it-yourselfer, you can easily make your own hidden camera in just a few minutes with our versatile and rugged Camscura Micro
+With a wearable camera, you can record all the action with a ballpoint pen, a baseball cap, a necktie, a pair of eyeglasses, even though the button of any shirt.
+And if you're a do-it-yourself, you can easily make your own hidden camera in just a few minutes with our versatile and rugged Camscura Micro.

 While most of our hidden cameras include built-in digital video recorders (DVRs), we also carry some models that require a separate, standalone recorder.
 Some standalone DVRs operate wirelessly; others need to be physically connected to their source cameras.
 Keep that in mind when you're comparing the price and performance of various models.